-On your TV remote, press the Home button, go to Source, and select USB Device USB or USB Device or Connected Device (or anything similar to these).
+On your TV remote, press the Home button, go to Source, and select USB Device USB, USB Device, or Connected Device (or anything similar).
 Next, locate and select the MP4 file that you want to watch on your television, and press Enter on your remote to play MP4 on Samsung TV from your USB flash drive.

 Except for the ways mentioned above, you can also stream video to TV with VLC >.

-If you are worried about the incompatible format and/or resolution of your MP4 files that need be played on your Samsung TV, an efficient MP4 to TV converter could be your solution.
+If you are worried about the incompatible format and/or resolution of your MP4 files that need to be played on your Samsung TV, an efficient MP4-to-TV converter could be your solution.
 There are a couple of decent conversion tools that can come in handy in such cases.
 These PC and online apps include: